Chelengk: Gifts to non-Turkish naval heroes

-Nelson, by Lemuel Francis Abbott, with a chelengk in his hat.
+Portrait of Horatio Nelson, by Lemuel Francis Abbott, with a chelengk in his hat.
 Abbott seems to have painted this portrait without seeing Nelson's chelengk.

 A specially-made chelengk was awarded to Horatio Nelson by Sultan Selim III in honour of the Battle of the Nile in 1798.
 This was the first time that a chelengk was conferred on a non-Ottoman.
 The usual seven rays were augmented to thirteen, as described in a contemporary letter:

 The Aigrette is a kind of feather; it represents a hand with thirteen fingers, which are of diamonds, and allusive to the thirteen ships taken and destroyed at Alexandria, the size that of a child's hand about six years old when opened; the center diamond and the four round it may be worth about £1000 each, and there are about 300 others well set.

 Nelson's chelengk was bought by the Society for Nautical Research in 1929 following a national appeal and placed in the National Maritime Museum.
 It was stolen in 1951 by Taters Chatham and never recovered.

 Selim III also gave a chelengk to Russian Admiral Fyodor Ushakov after the capture of Corfu from the French in 1799.